 Elderflower season!
 I try to make the most of it every year; the fields around our village are full of large bushes hanging heavy with flowers.
 It’s amazing!
 Going for a walk nowadays it’s even better than before.

-And then all the non-preserving elderflower recipes we can make, for instance, cakes, desserts, fritters, and so on, this plant is just excellent!
+And then there are all the non-preserving elderflower recipes we can make, such as cakes, desserts, fritters, and so on—this plant is just excellent!

 What are elderflowers?